 Heather has been an MYC teacher since 1984 and Coordinator of Newfoundland and Labrador since 1994.
 During this time she has taught nearly 1,800 students.
 Heather maintains a studio of approximately 60 MYC students and does private teaching as well.
 She enjoys singing in the St. John’s Community Choir.
 In 1984 Heather chose MYC for her three sons as an exciting alternative to private lessons for beginner levels.
 Heather has greatly enjoyed her career with MYC and looks forward to teaching the program in the years ahead.

-Roxanne McGahey, AMus, BMus, RMT, is a coordinator for the Eastern Seaboard and South Central States.
+Roxanne McGahey, AMus, BMus, RMT, is a coordinator for the United States.
 With 20 years experience teaching Music for Young Children, Roxanne has seen how MYC has touched many lives.
 In addition to maintaining a successful studio consisting of Music for Young Children students and private piano students, Roxanne is also an examiner for Conservatory Canada.
 Her 10 years of coordinating experience combined with her teaching background gives her insights to help new and experienced teachers build their studios so all MYC teachers can be as successful as they want to be.

 When Frances Balodis showed Nancy the first MYC books and puppets in 1980, Nancy realized this was something very special and lots of fun and she became the first MYC teacher on Prince Edward Island.
 She is presently Coordinator of the MYC Sunrise programs where she has the opportunity to support Sunrise teachers, as well as work on the development and revision of Sunrise teacher and student materials.
 Nancy feels that every child is special and finds a wonderful satisfaction in sharing in the musical life of young children and their parents.